Skip to main content

 Multi-Org Documentation Strategy

-Organizations running multiple Salesforce orgs need a clear strategy for which orgs to document, how to organize outputs, and how to compare documentation across environments. aprity supports multi-org documentation on Professional (up to 3 orgs) and Enterprise (unlimited) plans.
+Organizations running multiple Salesforce orgs need a clear strategy for which orgs to document, how to organize outputs, and how to compare documentation across environments.
+Each aprity plan covers a single Salesforce org -- one tenant maps to one org.
+"Multi-org" therefore means running a separate aprity registration (a separate tenant) per org.
+Contact sales@aprity.ai to set up additional registrations.

 Understanding Multi-Org Support

-Each Salesforce org connected to aprity is treated as an independent documentation target:
+Each org you document gets its own aprity tenant, treated as a fully independent documentation target:

-• Separate registration -- Each org requires its own installation and registration of the aprity managed package.
+• Separate registration -- Each org requires its own installation and registration of the aprity managed package, producing a distinct tenant.

-• Separate scan history -- Scans, results, and feedback are scoped to the individual org.
+• Separate scan history -- Scans, results, and feedback are scoped to that org's tenant.

-• Separate documentation sets -- Generated documentation is stored per org, with no cross-contamination.
+• Separate documentation sets -- Generated documentation is stored per tenant, with no cross-contamination.

 Which Orgs to Document